-In the world of model railroad car-routing system, the “waybill” procedure has gained much popularity.
-There’s an ID card for every car with a sleeve that holds the waybill guiding it to its final location.
+In the world of model railroad car-routing systems, the model train car cards and waybill procedure has gained much popularity.
+There’s an ID card for every locomotive car with a sleeve that holds the waybill helping to guide it to its final location.

 The method is versatile and equally fun to set up, use, and customize when needed.
 The system is so common that any visiting operator you showcase it to might has an idea about it.